Tiger4Code/Video-Processing-with-Bedrock-Data-Augmentation-Public/README.md

 # Video Summarization with Bedrock Data Automation - Notebook

 ## 1. Environment Setup
 First, I spun up a JupyterLab environment in Amazon SageMaker Studio.
-Make sure to attach the correct IAM permissions — refer to the GitHub repository linked with this video for the required IAM policy (SAM policy) you need to attach.
-See [`permissions.json`](./permissions.json) in this folder for the exact IAM policy required.
+Make sure to attach the correct IAM [`permissions.json`](./permissions.json).

 > **Note:**
 > The permissions provided in `permissions.json` are generic examples. **Do not use `*` as the resource in production.**